Authorized Parking Areas

 The Student Affairs Committee and the Department of Public Safety understand that parking is sometimes difficult on campus and it is occasionally necessary to load or unload belongings to and from a vehicle.
 In order to prevent ticketing at these times and denial upon an appeal, students must get a 20 minute load/unload pass at Public Safety Headquarters.
-Load/unload passes are available 24 hours a day.
+Load/unload passes are available 24 hours a day from either the main gate or Public Safety Headquarters.
+You may contact Public Safety at the non-emergency number (401-254-3611) if no one is at the main gate.
 Students are reminded that while Public Safety Officers are friendly and helpful, there are some circumstances that prevent them from issuing a temporary pass, i.e. when a freshman car is brought on campus.

 Throughout the campus there are designated handicapped parking spaces available for students, employees, or visitors requiring handicapped parking.
 Students and Staff having a state issued handicap placard must register it with the Parking and Transportation Office.